Japan's 7-Eleven worker infected with coronavirus, another case likely caused meningitis

 The number of infections in Japan has risen to 1,159 cases, NHK said.

+Japan has come under criticism for insufficient capacity to test for the virus and for not fully mobilizing the capacity it has.

+“I expect testing capacity for the coronavirus will increase to over 7,000 per day by the end of this month from around 4,200 as of March 5 and 6,200 now,” as the national health insurance started to cover coronavirus testing, Health Minister Katsunobu Kato told NHK in an interview that aired on Sunday.

-Reporting by Ritsuko Ando and Kaori Kaneko; Editing by Lincoln Feast.
+Reporting by Ritsuko Ando, Kaori Kaneko and Linda Sieg; Editing by Lincoln Feast.